Associate Professor of Music

 B.M., M.M., Brigham Young University

-Bryson’s research focuses on increasingly literacy and improving vocal technique in the high school and young collegiate choir as well as studying and transcribing the sketchbooks of Edward Elgar’s choral music.
+Bryson’s research focuses on increasing literacy and improving vocal technique in the high school and young collegiate choir and arts leadership.

 “Imperial Propaganda and Caractacus: Social Darwinism and Britain’s altruistic obligation” Elgar Society Journal 19, no. 1 (April 2015): 30 – 37.